 Ladies and gentlemen, I’d like to welcome you on the exhilarating, heart-pumping (literally) and adrenaline packed journey of Muay Thai.
 Whether you are new to Muay Thai or a seasoned old hand, you will need a pair of the best Muay Thai gloves for training.
 BUT!
 There are sooooo many glove models available that it can result in analysis paralysis!
 We all want to make the best purchase possible and make each purchase count.
-My first pair of gloves brought me a good deal of agony due to the inadequate wrist support so I know fully well the importance of having the right gloves for Muay Thai training.
+One of my first pair of gloves brought me a good deal of agony (wrist injuries) due to the inadequate wrist support so I know fully well the importance of having the right gloves for Muay Thai training.
 Through my own experience, mistakes and research, as well as advice handed to me from my Krus and gym mates, I have found what works, what to look for when it comes to buying gloves.
 So I’m here to lend a hand and make your next purchase your best.
 I sincerely hope the information here will come in handy.

 How to Choose the Best Gloves for Muay Thai Training

 Your very first purchase when you start Muay Thai, will be a pair of training gloves.
 While many gyms allow their members to loan their on-site gloves to use for free, they usually stink after so much punching mileage over time.
 The padding would have thinned out too and may not offer enough protection for your hands.

 You will eventually own a second, third, or even more pairs of gloves as you travel down this path.
 Be it for sparring, amassing your gloves collection, an alternate pair for rotation or simply to match your workout attire.
 But as your very first pair of gloves training this pugilistic sport, it is worth investing a little time to pick the right pair.
 Here are some essential factors to take note of when it comes to choosing your first pair of training gloves: